jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/hexadecane/README.md

 The number of molecules and simulation box size can be controlled by editing the [system.lt file](moltemplate_files/system.lt).
 The length of each polymer can be controlled by editing the [hexadecane.lt](moltemplate_files/hexadecane.lt) file.
 The simulation contitions can be controlled by editing the [run.in.npt file](run.in.npt).

+### *Suggestion: Start with the "butane" example*

+If this is your first time learning how to build a polymer in moltemplate, I suggest starting with the [butane](../butane) example instead.

 ### Instructions

 1) To build the files which LAMMPS needs, follow the instructions in: